-Haverhill (pronounced “HAY-vuh-rill” or just “HAY-vrill”) has been the site of many significant events, including some gruesome history that is documented at Golden Hill.
+Haverhill (pronounced “HAY-vuh-rill” or just “HAY-vrill”) has been the site of many significant events.
+They include some gruesome history that is documented at Golden Hill.

 Haverhill, Massachusetts — a lovely town near the New Hampshire border — was known for intense Native American activity, and it was a gathering place for several Penacook Indian tribes.

 In 1640, colonists settled in the area and named it Haverhill, after the English town and birthplace of their first minister, John Ward.
 According to the “Haverhill Deed of Township,” the land was formally purchased in 1642 from the Pentucket Indians.
 (That deed was signed on Mill Street, just a short walk from Golden Hill.)

 The colonists paid three pounds and ten shillings for the entire town.
 The only signatures of the Natives were two “bow and arrow marks” on the deed.
 After that, Haverhill was generally peaceful, but some relations with the Natives were difficult.